Truly Speaking: continued from home page ...

 As the Facilitator, I introduce the form, give guidelines and model relational presence.
 I take you step by step into simple, short exercises to practise it.
 We work individually, in dyads, and then in the larger group.
 Everyone gets to be in front of the group first of all for three minutes, just to be at the centre of attention, and to be with one listener at a time.

 There follows a longer turn with exactly the same invitation: to be with one person at a time.
 Words may come, experience may be shared, but basic relational presence still comes first.
 After this round there is essence appreciation, led by the Facilitator.
 This consists of one or two words which describe an 'essential' quality you've seen and enjoyed during their turn.

 The unseen but vital ingredient in a circle is listening.
 Opening to listen deeply is opening to love itself, and all its qualities.
 As a member of the audience we listen, but for the one up front listening is key too.
 It brings us into a 'field of belonging' with our audience, opening to their support.
 Listening helps us find, within, what comes to be spoken.

 Circles may be recorded on camera, and your personal turns uploaded to you to watch privately.
 This is your opportunity to be with yourself, with the appreciation and space that you held for others.

 Even one circle can change significantly our way of relating to others, and our experience of speaking with others.
 Attending more brings a chance to deepen and transform further, allowing communion with others to be our ground, and speaking to become the true conduit of our essence that it is meant to be.

 Speaking Circles® were designed by Lee Glickstein in the 1980s.
-They were his response to unremitting stage-fright, and finding that no techniques or exacting disciplines made any difference.
+They were his response to unremitting stage-fright, and realizing that no techniques or exacting disciplines made any difference.
 Changing his approach led him to a deep understanding of the principles of natural communication through relational presence.
-You can find more information here:
+You can read about it here: